 Important Aspects of Coaching

-Keep it Between You Two: Make coaching private, never in front of others (unless you don’t really have a choice).
+Keep it Between You Two: Make coaching private, never in front of others (unless you don’t have a choice).

-Relationship Building: Show an interest in your service providers/attendants.
+Relationship Building: Show an interest in your service providers or attendants.
 Show you believe in their abilities.
-Build trust so your providers/attendants feel safe talking to you.
+Build trust so your providers or attendants feel safe talking to you.

 Clearly State Problems: Just talk about the facts.
 Don’t lecture or judge.

-Try to See Things as the Service Provider/Attendant Sees Them: Ask open-ended questions.
+Try to See Things as the Service Provider or Attendant Sees Them: Ask open-ended questions.
 Listen closely.
-Try to see your service provider’s/attendant’s side of the story.
+Try to see your service provider’s or attendant’s side of the story.

 Explain How You See Things: Calmly say how you feel about the situation.
 If you can, tell about a personal experience where you were in a similar situation and how you felt.

 Solution Building: Try to pinpoint the cause of the problem.
-Brainstorm and come up with ways to solve the problem.
-Ask for ideas and talk about possible results.
+Brainstorm with your attendant or provider and come up with ways to solve the problem.
+Ask your attendant or provider for ideas and talk about possible results.

 Action Steps: Work together to make specific plans for working toward the solution.
 Set goals to help you get to the solution.